 Biofuel: A fuel sourced from renewable sources, which are typically plants, such as trees, corn, and sugar.
 These plants are burned for energy.

-Climate Change: Long term changes in the Earth’s climate that includes an increase in global temperatures, weather patterns, weather extremes, and changes to populations and ecosystems.
+Climate Change: Long-term changes in the Earth’s climate that include an increase in global temperatures, weather patterns, weather extremes, and changes to populations and ecosystems.
 The climate change we see today is caused by human use of fossil fuels because of land-use changes combined with the burning of fossil fuels that release Carbon Dioxide, Methane, Nitrous Oxides, and other “greenhouse gasses”.
 Greenhouse gases trap the heat that would typically escape our atmosphere, increasing global average temperatures.
 Warmer air also causes more water evaporation, which forms more clouds and causes extreme weather events.
 Climate change is complicated, and this description is the bare minimum, so check out our Climate Science 101 article for more.

 Carbon Dioxide: CO2 is the main greenhouse gas that drives climate change.
-It is the byproduct of animal respiration and other life cycles, but is also produced through any combustion reaction.
+It is the byproduct of animal respiration and other life cycles but is also produced through any combustion reaction.
 This includes burning fossil fuels, wood, trash, etc.

 Carbon Footprint: The net amount of carbon (in the form of CO2, methane, and fossil fuel use) emitted by an individual, company, or during the manufacturing of a product.